 I grew up as a young boy watching the Dukes of Hazzard.
 With Bo and Luke Duke.
 There was even Uncle Jessie and Daisy Duke.
 There was also Boss Hog and Sheriff Roscoe Roscoe P Coltrane and even Cooter Davenport.
-I always remembered Cooter saying on the CB radio saying, “Craaazy Cooter comin’ at ya!”
+Do you remembered Cooter saying on the CB radio saying, “Craaazy Cooter comin’ at ya!”

-I knew Cooter’s Place was up in Gatlinburg, TN and I have always wanted to visit but never did.
-I never know what it was about.
-I thought it was just a Duke Boy Museum.
+Cooter’s Place is in Gatlinburg, TN and I have always wanted to visit but never did.
+I never know what it was about thinking it was just a Duke Boy Museum.
 Until I requested a visit to do a review.
-It was when I got my tickets I noticed it was more, they have go-garts and golf!
+It was when I got my tickets I noticed it was more, they have go-garts and mini-golf!

 My daughter, 17 years old, said, “Daddy you are excited over some tickets aren’t you?”

 Cooter Davenport: Breaker One, Breaker One, I might be crazy, but I ain’t dumb!
 Craaazy Cooter comin’ at ya!
 Ya’ll out there on the Hazzard net?
 Come on?

 I went for my visit on Friday, June 26, 20015.
 I took my daughter and a friend of the family, Kati with us.
 We all enjoyed it, but I think we enjoyed the go-karts the most.